 "Hi everyone!
 A very, very important post, if you are interested in working with me for your dress, please kindly take a few minutes and read: Lately I have been getting reviews (5 star, but the message is essentially negative) that say they have received a hand dyed garment from me and it's darker than expected.
 They say it's okay, because it's a hand dyed item, the deviation is expected, etc. Well, of course, if we were to gather all Maegans and all Noras into one place, you might notice slight tonal differences, but definitely not to an extent that some are actually darker than others, the differences would be as minor as making two same dresses from different factory made fabric rolls of the same color (they differ too).
 I have the recipes for my default colors down, and I compare the color to my own samples before being done with the dye job.
 Then why would some customers claim that their skirt is significantly darker than expected, one might ask?
 Well here's a photo of the same freshly dyed tulle piece.
 Bottom one is taken in one room, with the light off and just daylight through the window, another is taken in another room, still daylight through the windows (photos are taken seconds apart), but electric lights are on in that room.
 There is no answer as to which is the "real look" - it depends, for the most part, on the lighting conditions.
 Fabrics like sheer chiffon and completely transparent tulle absorb light and looks different in every setting.
 We photograph our pieces in a natural light studio, while customers evaluate their garments once they open the packages after work hours.
 The apparent difference then might even be bigger than in my photo.
 If you're worried, concerned, disappointed about the shade you received - please, reach out.
 I will advise on how to evaluate it in a different setting, what to communicate with a photographer (who each will photograph same skirt differently as well!), or, if in fact the garment happens to be in need of some sort of color correction - I'll consider offering a desirable solution.
 Let's communicate, let's talk.
 Thank you for reading, sincerely - Inge❤"

 By the way (and a really important one), no matter whose fault an ill fitting or incorrect color garment happens to be, if by being so it is unwearable or unsuitable for the day, I have said nor will I ever say anything along the lines of "oh well, see, it's your own fault, sorry and take care".
 I have always offered something reasonable to help ensure my bride has something to wear on her big day.
 Before offering the solution (regardless of who is to blame, I will come up with one), I will always try and gather the information first.
 How it doesn't fit or doesn't look as expected and why.
 Please cooperate and send me those images I had kindly asked of you.
 I am not asking for them to "rub it in" and to show you, that you had indeed, perhaps measured incorrectly.
-I am asking for them to make sure my inner processes (quality control and assurance) are still working as intended and if it isn't - I really do need to know (and I have already explained it above).
+I am asking for them to make sure my inner processes (quality control and assurance) are still working as intended and if it isn't - I really do need to know.
 I am also asking for them to be able to advise the best possible solution, for both, me and you.